 The National Trust-owned, five storey Horsey Windpump is a must for anyone interested in the role these feats of engineering played in shaping the landscape of the Broads.
 Not to mention the fantastic views that will greet you from the top floor!

-Today, this impressive ruin evokes over 1,000 years of history.
+Owned by the Norfolk Archaeological Trust this impressive ruin evokes over 1,000 years of history.
+A historic monument and living church, it is still used as a place of pilgrimage and worship today by local communities, and annually during a service conducted by Bishop of Norwich, who retains the role of Abbot of St Benet’s.
 Whether arriving by boat or on foot, St Benet’s Abbey offers visitors the opportunity to experience the Broads as the monks, pilgrims and traders of old would have done.

 The Broads can also help you to step back in time by providing a gateway to some of the most striking stately homes in the country.
 Suffolk’s Somerleyton Hall not only boasts an immaculately-preserved, Grade II listed Victorian mansion and notable gardens, but also remains a fully working estate – ensuring that its history and grandeur are protected for future generations.